dcac/dcac.github.io/_posts/reviews/2012-08-15-the-odd-life-of-timothy-green.md

 ---
 published: true
+imdb: tt1462769
-image:
+image: the-odd-life-of-timothy-green.jpg
-author: test
+author: christopherr
-stars:
+stars: 3.5
-excerpt:
+excerpt: "I bet you were inspired to storyboard this whole film with just a good ol&rsquo; fashioned pencil.
+First of all for narrative congruity, since the classic wood and lead scribbler plays a central role in the film."
-position:
+position: Storyboard Artist
-addressee:
+addressee: Chris Hunter
 layout: review
 categories:
   - reviews